qslin/MiMut/README.md

 ### The currently available mutant libraries (by 15th Auguest 2022)

 Currently there are two mutant libraries curated in MiMut: `LF10_lib.txt` and `MvBL_lib.txt`.
 These are the latest collection of homozygous SNPs that did not cause any known mutant phenotype for *Mimulus lewisii* and *Mimulus verbenaceus* respectively.
 To use the libraries, please provide their path such as: `~/MiMut/LF10_lib.txt`.

+## Frequently asked questions

+1. Why there is no SNP in the outputs?

+If there no error message, it means no SNP candidate left after filtering.